Health Systems Awareness, Resilience, and Transformation

 • In session polls and quizzes

 The combined use of both the systems mandalas and narrative research has provided us with a unique insight into Sub-Saharan Africa.
-From this we were able to summarize key emerging themes around access.
+From this we were able to summarise key emerging themes around access.

-The data provided Novartis with powerful, ground-level insights into the real-world barriers, behaviors, and adaptive capacities shaping healthcare systems across the region.
-It helps us to design more relevant, system-aware partnerships and interventions that go beyond medicine, supporting sustainable access, trust, and transformation across entire health ecosystems.
+The data provided powerful, ground-level insights into the real-world barriers, behaviors, and adaptive capacities shaping healthcare systems across the region.

 For learners

-Changemakers told us that their knowledge had highly improved, and they would like to continue learning, spending more time on practical tools and systems resilience.
+Changemakers told us that their knowledge had improved significantly, and they would like to continue learning, spending more time on practical tools and systems resilience.

 Facilitators were given a 5 star rating by learners